KumarRobotics/ouster_decoder/README.md

 ```
 roslaunch ouster_decoder ouster.launch replay:=true
 ```
 and start your bag in another terminal.
-If your bag does not have the `/metadata` topic you'll need to specify a json file with `metadata:=/path/to/json`.
+If your bag does not have the `/metadata` topic you'll need to specify a json file with `metadata:=/path/to/json` at launch.

 The driver node is the same (logically) as the one from `ouster_example`, but cleaned up and it publishes a string message to topic `/os_node/metadata` that you should also record.
 When in replay mode, there's no need to specify a metadata file.
 The metadata file will still be saved in case one forgot to record the metadata message.